 An essential talent for storyboarding one page per screen is squeezing in everything you need.
 What we really need is a three dimensional storyboard space.
 Scientists are working on that as we speak.

-Here’s the same storyboard template that was offered above.
+Here is one storyboard template.
 The first page of this doc is the template and the second page shows a serious example.
 It’s saved in a (.doc) format.
 Or you can get a whole selection of different types of storyboards at my Storyboard Depot, including PowerPoint templates that are easier to work with if you’re using a lot of graphics.